The Storyteller Studio

 How does it work?

-The Cohort meets virtually two times per month over the course of the program.
-The majority of these meetings are dedicated to artists’ presentations of their work, but periodically, the meetings are reserved for visiting professional artists.
-These individuals are brought in to offer their perspective and experience around topics which are relevant and resonant to the needs of the specific Cohort, as well as to serve as a prospective professional connection.
+Periodically, the meetings are reserved for visiting professional Guest Artists.
+These individuals are brought in to offer their perspective and experience around topics which are relevant and resonant to the needs of the specific Cohort, as well as to serve as prospective professional connections.

 Who is this for?